Three review 2023: our honest verdict on the mobile network

 Useful link: Our guide to the best 5G networks

-WiFi calling and 4G calling are excellent on Three
+WiFi calling and 4G calling work brilliantly

 Three have one of the best WiFi calling features in our eyes.
 Most devices are supported, so it’s easy to get it working.
 And you can send texts over WiFi/4G and move from WiFi to 4G on a call without it dropping.